AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/announcements.md

 When you choose this option, any training that you choose gets recommended to specified user groups.
 The recommendations are driven by a Machine learning algorithm.

 ![](assets/recommendation-announcement.png)

+*Select recommended training to be displayed to a learner*

 1. Choose the training that you'd like to recommend to learners.
 You can add upto 10 trainings.